 Lanzarote’s temperatures are very pleasant all year round.
 High season for all vacation periods in Europe, even in winter when travelers are looking for a little sun and warmth.
 May, September and October are often excellent months to make the most of the island.

-We recommend a 10-day stay to discover the whole island.
+We recommend 5 days to see the most famous places, but a 10-day stay to discover the whole island.

-- Playa Blanca, south – see the accommodations rated places
+- Playa Blanca, to the south – see our selection of the best areas

-- Puerto del Carmen, in the center – see accommodations rated places
+- Puerto del Carmen, in the center – see our selection of the best neighborhoods

 The island isn’t very big, so you can stay in one place to explore everything.